Regulation in Progress

 “Operation complete.
 Calibration shutdown in progress.
 Body-support stabilisers will automatically disengage in sixty seconds.”

-After her experiences on the machine, she was eager to give her toasty behind a comforting massage — and check for smouldering around the edges of her bikini bottoms.
+After her experiences on the machine, she was eager to give her toasty behind a comforting massage — and to check for smouldering around the edges of her bikini bottoms.
 But the restraint arm across her lower back was very thoroughly padded, unlike herself, and made access impossible.

 “Moral realignment complete.
 Please exit with humility.”